 Navigating the Perimenopause Transition

 Perimenopause is a transitional phase that can catch many women off guard.
-You feel like you’re doing everything right with your diet and workouts, but suddenly you’re putting on weight.
+You feel like you’re doing everything right with your diet and workouts, but suddenly you notice changes in your body.
 Your sleep patterns can become unexpectedly unpredictable, and your mood shifts as your energy dips.
 This can be frustrating when those healthy routines that once kept you feeling strong suddenly have you feeling depleted.

 The good news is, you’re not imagining these symptoms, and you’re certainly not alone.
 What can feel like being “broken,” is simply a sign of transition.
 It’s also an indicator that it’s the perfect moment to rewrite your fitness strategy.